ivishalgandhi/dbmd/examples/chinook_duckdb_example.md

 ## Try It Yourself

-1. Open this file in VS Code
+1. Open this file in VS Code.
+Install DBMD extension.
 2. Press `Cmd+Shift+V` / `Ctrl+Shift+V` for native preview
 3. All SQL queries will execute and display results as tables
 4. Modify queries and save to see updated results

-Experiment with DuckDB's advanced features:
-- Window functions for ranking and analysis
-- Statistical functions for data science
-- CTEs for complex multi-step queries
-- Time-series analysis with date functions